chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 \

-Another way of thinking about the interaction is that it implies that the _slopes_ of the lines for the `affected` (red line in the scatterplot) and `not_affected` (blue line) groups are not the same.
+Another way of thinking about the interaction is that it implies that the _slopes_ of the lines for the `affected` group (red line in the scatterplot) and `not_affected` group (blue line) are not the same.
 We'll conduct a simple slopes analysis by conducting two simple regressions.
 The first will be the regression of `trustworthiness` on the basis of `attitude` in the `affected` group.
 The second will be the regression of `trustworthiness` on the basis of `attitude` in the `not_affected` group.
 The simplest way to do this is to store the data for each group separately, then perform a simple regression with each dataset.

 \